How Big Is Turkey? Size of Turkey in Miles, KM, and Compared to Texas

 The remaining 97% of Turkey lies in Asia and is called ‘Anatolia.’

-This region is divided into seven geographical areas: the Marmara (carries over into the European side), Aegean, Mediterranean, Black Sea, Central, Eastern, and Southeastern Anatolia.
+This region is divided into seven geographical areas: the Marmara (which carries over into the European side), Aegean, Mediterranean, Black Sea, Central, Eastern, and Southeastern Anatolia.

 Anatolia boasts plateaus, rugged mountains, and beautiful coastlines.